 - A survey of current OA policies and practices among the publishers of Lithuanian research journals (editorial boards, publishing houses, research managers and reviewers);

-- Interviewing prominent scientists, publishers, policy makers, administrators of research and educational institutions on OA benefits, policies and practices, and creating videos of the interviews;
+- Conducting video interviews with prominent scientists, publishers, policy makers, administrators of research and educational institutions on OA benefits, policies and practices, and using videos to promote OA;

 - Improved online visibility and accessibility of Lithuanian research journals.
-Thirty-five journals moved to the OJS publishing platform at research institutions.
-All 35 journals have been registered in the Directory of Open Access Journals.
+By the end of the project in 2011, 35 journals from research institutes had moved to the OJS publishing platform and all had been registered in the Directory of Open Access Journals (DOAJ).
 Digital Object Identifier (DOI) and Cited By (by crossref.org) have been added to the OJS installations in the Lithuanian and English languages, as well as plagiarism detection tools (CrossCheck) (by crossref.org and iThenticate).

-- A national OA Working Group was created to implement the recommendations that resulted from three EIFL-funded projects on OA for funding agencies and research institutions.
-This Working Group includes representatives of the Research Council of Lithuania, the Lithuanian Science Academy, the Lithuanian Research Library Consortium, the Lithuanian Society of Young Researchers, the Research and Higher Education Monitoring and Analysis centre (MOSTA), Agency for Science, Innovation and Technology (MITA), and the universities.
+- A national OA Working Group was created to implement the recommendations that resulted from the three EIFL-funded projects on OA for funding agencies and research institutions.
+The Working Group includes representatives of the Lithuanian Science Academy, the Lithuanian Research Library Consortium, the Lithuanian Society of Young Researchers, the universities, and the government agencies, the Research Council of Lithuania, the Research and Higher Education Monitoring and Analysis centre (MOSTA), Agency for Science, Innovation and Technology (MITA).

 - The Research Council of Lithuania adopted Guidelines for Open Access to Research Results.

 - More institutions adopted OA policies and mandates: among them Lithuanian University of Health Sciences, Mykolas Romeris University, Vytautas Magnus University, Lithuanian University of Educational Sciences, Vilnius Gediminas Technical University and Kaunas University of Technology.